Help & Tutorial

 - Type - Sailing boat, motorboat, catamaran, etc.

-- LOA - Length Overall (in meters)
+- LOA - Length Overall (meters)

-- Draft - Depth of keel (in meters)
+- Draft - Depth of keel (meters)

 2. Create a New Passage

 Click New Passage from the navigation menu to start planning your route.
+The edit page shows your boat, route, and departure details.

 Planning Steps: